bsmith89/longev-mgen/doc/submission.md

 ambiguous placement of B4 and _M. intestinale_ suggests that new genomes will present additional exceptions to the three-guild model.

-It is notably that both responders cluster with the proposed alpha-glucan guild, consistent with a functional potential for starch utilization not present in the non-responders.
+It is notably that MAGs from responding species cluster with the proposed alpha-glucan guild, consistent with a functional potential for starch utilization absent in the non-responders.
-To expand on this descriptive analysis and to leverage the more comprehensive view provided by _de novo_ clustering to explore differences and similarities in carbohydrate utilization potential, a second ordination of genomes was performed, this time based on OPF labels of predicted genes found to contain GH domains (Figure pul_diagrams).
+To expand on this descriptive analysis and to leverage the more comprehensive view provided by _de novo_ clustering to explore differences and similarities in carbohydrate utilization potential, a second ordination of genomes was performed, this time based on OPF labels of predicted genes found to contain GH domains (Figure muri_comparison).
-Similar to the previous ordination based on COGs, three groups of genomes approximately reflecting those proposed by Ormerod _et al._ are apparent.
+Similar to the previous ordination based on COGs, three groups of genomes approximately reflecting those proposed by Ormerod and colleagues are apparent.
 However, the placement of B2 (as well as the closely related M6) relative to the proposed guilds are substantially different.

-## Comparison of responder and non-responder MAGs suggest genomic features with role in starch utilization
+## Comparison of MAGs from responder and non-responder species suggest genomic features with roles in starch utilization

 Based on the characterization of genes and genomic regions with a role in starch utilization in the closely related genus _Bacteroides_, it is plausible that alpha-amylase localized to the outer membrane may be common to starch utilizing bacteria in the order _Bacteroidales_ [@Shipman1999].
-Indeed, B1 has three OM-localized genes predicted to code for GH13 containing lipoproteins (B1A280, B1A301, B1A333), each in a separate PUL (see Figure pul_diagrams).
+Indeed, B1-A and B1-B both have three OM-localized genes predicted to code for GH13 containing lipoproteins (B1A280, B1A301, B1A333 in B1-A and B1B...TODO...in B1-B),
+each in a separate PUL (see Figure pul_diagrams).
 While it also includes members without this activity, GH13 is the main family of alpha-amylases [@Janecek2014].
 These genomic regions also possess additional genes with